-- 1. In the Instance list, choose the item you want to analyze. - 2.
-In the Time Frame list, choose the period of time you want to analyze. - 3.
-On the View controls in the Main area, click Scalability.
-The Scalability view shows that the number of Executions has remained fairly constant. - 4.
+- On the View controls in the Main area, click Scalability.
+The Scalability view shows that the number of Executions has remained fairly constant.
 Check the In Oracle time.
 For our example, the In Oracle time for the statement is now much lower (towards the right-hand side of the graph), after some tuning has taken place.
-In other words, it should be possible to increase the number of executions and hence the throughput of the application by a factor of 3 for the same resource consumption.

-Examining EMC Storage devices
+In other words, it should be possible to increase the number of executions and hence the throughput of the - Examining EMC Storage devices